Table of Contents

 Else enter the correct hostname or IP address of the Graphite server along with the right port (8080 is the default port).

-Note: If Graphite is installed on a different server, please ensure that both your servers are able to communicate with each other.
+Note: If Graphite is installed on a different server, please ensure that both your servers can communicate with each other.

 6. Click on “Save & Test”.
-If the server hosting Grafana is able to reach your graphite server and establish communication through the right port, you will see the message “Data Source is working” and “Datasource updated” in green popups.
+If the server hosting Grafana can reach your graphite server and establish communication through the right port, you will see the message “Data Source is working” and “Datasource updated” in green popups.
 Our setup is completed here.

 The next step is to use the Graphite database to fetch and render data in graphs.